 Type the macros manually or click Insert Macro and select the relevant pattern fom the list in the Macros dialog that opens.

-- In the Output paths to refresh text box, specify the files where the tool stores its output: the resulting source code, source maps, and dependencies.
+In the Output paths to refresh field, specify the files where the tool stores its output: the resulting source code, source maps, and dependencies.
 Based on these settings, WebStorm recognizes the files generated through compilation.

 Output paths are usually specified using macros.
 Type the path manually o click Insert Macro and select the relevant pattern from the list.